Volunteer Income Tax Assistance

 Why should I use VITA for my taxes?

 It’s 100% free!
 You pay nothing to the tax preparer or CCAA to access VITA services, and to have your return prepared.
 Many tax preparation companies like H&R Block or Jackson Hewitt may promise a rapid refund; however, these refunds often include costly fees.
 Additionally, these rapid returns are often in the form of high interest loans.
 You could end up paying quite a bit of money if you use these types of services instead of VITA.

 Where and when do I go?

-For 2020 filing season, the IRS will begin processing tax returns starting January 28, 2020.
-The majority of our VITA sites in the CCAA coverage area will be open starting at the beginning of February till around the middle of April.
-Please monitor this page periodically, as information is very likely to change.
+For 2022 filing season, the IRS will begin processing tax returns starting January 28, 2022.
+The majority of our VITA sites in the CCAA coverage area will be open starting on February 1, 2022 until around the middle of April.
+Please monitor this page periodically, as information may change.
 Additional sites may be added as well.
 Click on the County Area Site to display more information about that location.

 Any Questions?
 Call (325) 625-4167

 What do I need to bring?

 Social Security cards for you, your spouse and dependents

 An Individual Taxpayer Identification Number (ITIN) assignment letter may be substituted for you, your spouse and your dependents if you do not have a Social Security number